 Entries with the same or very similar entry name, in the same category.

-If you are on a Pro plan, you'll find the Manage duplicates button at the bottom left of the Entries > Manage entries list view:
+If you are on a Pro plan, you'll find the Manage duplicates button at the bottom left of the Entries list view in the Manage workspace:

 The first step on the manage duplicates page is the Scan for duplicates button.
 Whilst scanning is quite quick, scanning is a computationally-intensive process, so is only done on demand.